 Understanding Starbucks Coffee Company's simple strategies will make your fixed operations department - and entire dealership - more profitable ...

 Ahhh. ...
-It's January and the distinct aroma of signature espresso and vanilla spice latte have returned to a Starbucks near you for the cold weather ahead.
+It's May and the distinct aroma of summertime drinks and beverages returned to a Starbucks near you for the warm weather ahead.
 Your neighborhood coffee house has conditioned consumers to get what they want right now.
 And in today's fast paced world, are they ever successful!

 Yet for most auto dealership service centers, it's all the more difficult to address customer needs in the driveway when customers are lined up and in a hurry.

 Starbucks Strategy # 1 — Start by using the customer’s name.

 The greatest trick Starbucks has up its sleeve is writing your name… on its sleeves.
 When I first stepped in the door and ordered a tall specialty coffee, I told the baristas my name.
 It personalized what would otherwise be the most generic purchase a middle-class human can possibly make and endears every store to you as if it were your regular neighborhood haunt.
 Customers much prefer to hear their name, rather than “hey you” or “bro.”
 Start using your customer’s names!

 Starbucks Strategy #2 — A comfortable place to work and socialize.